metricationmatters/research/ProposedPrefixes.md

 Regularize the names and prefix symbols from previous irregular rules.

-Deprecate or 4 prefixes.
+Deprecate 4 prefixes.
 If not deprecate then at least change 4 existing prefixes to be in more regular form.

+Rule #1: Capitalize Magnifying prefixes and symbols, otherwise start with lowercase.
+Rule #2: Magnifying prefixes end in "-a", Minifying prefixes end in "-o".

 Magnifying Prefixes